anders94/api-docs/source/includes/_changelog.md

 Recent changes and additions to the Poloniex API.

 ## 2019-08-16 XMR base delisting
-XMR as a base was delisted from poloniex (other currency pairs also delisted)
+XMR as a base was delisted, along with other pairs.
+See tweet for details - https://twitter.com/Poloniex/status/1162061407858417664

 ## 2019-08-06 "k" and "p" account notifications
 Introducing "k" (killed) and "p" (pending order) channel 1000 websocket account notifications